w3f/research/docs/Polkadot/protocols/finality.md

 ![](Grandpa.png)

-GRANDPA is the finality (consensus) algorithm for Polkadot.
-Here we first present a high-level overview, as an "extended abstract".
-Details are presented in the full paper directly below that.

-We also have an [alternative version](https://arxiv.org/abs/2007.01560) of the full paper available on arxiv, which is more polished and a bit shorter.
+GRANDPA is the finality (consensus) algorithm used in Polkadot.
+To get started, you can read our "extended abstract," which provides a high-level overview.
+If you're eager to dive deeper into the technical details, feel free to skip ahead to the full paper just below.
+And as bonus, there is a more polished and slightly shorter version of the full paper available on [arxiv](https://arxiv.org/abs/2007.01560).

-What is implemented in the Polkadot software and deployed in practise, we refer to as "Polite GRANDPA" which includes optimisations required for efficient real-world performance in practise.
-These are not covered in the papers below for brevity, but we go into [the details](#polite-grandpa) later here on this page.
-The high-level concepts and design principles remain the same as GRANDPA.
+"Polite GRANDPA" is the implementation of GRANDPA used in the Polkadot software and deployed in practice.
+It includes optimizations tailored for efficient real-world performance in practise, which are not covered in the papers below for the sake of brevity, You can find the [details](#polite-grandpa) later on this page.
+The high-level concepts and design principles remain consistent with GRANDPA.

 ## GRANDPA Abstract paper
 <iframe width="100%" height="800" src={useBaseUrl('/pdf/GRANDPAabstract.pdf')} />